 In 1988, Pat Dye gave a whole new meaning to the hurry-up offense.

-According the AP writeup on the game, “(Referee Jimmy Harper) said he was asked by Kansas Coach Glenn Mason in the second half to ‘expedite’ the game, and then asked Auburn Coach Pat Dye if he would mind ‘if we moved the second half along.'”
-Dye said sure.
+Referee Jimmy Harper told reporters that “he was asked by Kansas Coach Glenn Mason in the second half to ‘expedite’ the game, and then asked Auburn Coach Pat Dye if he would mind ‘if we moved the second half along.'”

 SEC Supervisor of Officials Bobby Gaston said that referees could “exercise common sense” by shortening the play of the game when “the losing coach surrenders and the winning coach is agreeable.”

 How?
 By getting a little sloppy.
-The clock wouldn’t be stopped when the ball went out of bounds.
-It’d be stopped a couple of seconds after it went out of bounds, and it would start back not when the ball was snapped, but when the team broke the huddle.
+The clock wouldn’t stop when the ball went out of bounds… it’d stop a couple of seconds after it went out of bounds, and then start back not when the ball was snapped, but when the team broke the huddle.
 That sort of thing.

-Harper told the Atlanta Journal-Constitution that Kansas “was spared about 10 minutes of humiliation and”—paging Bret Bielema—”possible injury.”
+Harper told the Atlanta Journal-Constitution that Kansas “was spared about 10 minutes of humiliation and “possible injury.”

 “I don’t know.
 It may have been something like that, I don’t really remember,” Dye told me when I asked about, among other things, Auburn’s hurry-up, hell-it-works offense.
 “But I remember the Kansas game.
 We didn’t want to beat them that bad.”